maria-neto/devops-23-24-JPE-1231842/CA3/Part2/README.md

    end
 ```

 The `web.vm.provider` setting is used to define the provider-specific settings for the virtual machine.
-In this case, the `virtualbox` provider is used to define the memory allocation settings.
+In this case,
+the `virtualbox` provider was used.
 The `vb.memory` setting is used to define the amount of memory to allocate to the virtual machine.
-In this case, 1024 MB of memory was allocated.
+In this case, 1024 MB of memory were allocated.

  **4.2 Port Forwarding**